machineHan/paper-review/README.md

 <br/>

-> SGD > sequential process : forwardness, backdrop
+> SGD > sequential process : forwardness, backdrop.

-> sum up in server with computed gradient from each GPU.
+> <br/>sum up in server with computed gradient from each GPU.
 If each GPU has different training speed, wait until entire GPU data are arrvied > synchronous cost가 높다

 <br/>